Aychlove/Aychlove.github.io/book/AYCHLOVE15.md

 ---

+🎁 Djibouti proverb says, "What an adult sees from the ground, a boy cannot see even if he climbs a silk-cotton tree." 🎁

 Walking Tall

 In the summer of 2010, Chris Leeuw took a break from kayaking to climb a truss bridge and dive into a deep southern Indiana river.
 Ten seconds later, he couldn’t feel anything from the neck down.
 Another guy had jumped with Leeuw and drifted over mid-fall, landing on Leeuw’s neck and leaving the 28-year-old a quadriplegic by the time he surfaced.
 In the ensuing weeks and months, the wheelchair-bound Leeuw traversed a dizzying network of hospitals, outpatient centers and nursing homes, but found the maze of his care complicated, expensive and not focused enough on his goal: walking again.